fusiongyro/lbac/tutor7.md

 integers used to define the current state, and a table of actions to  take   for  each  combination  of  current  state  and  input character.
-If you  write  a compiler front end using the popular Unix tools LEX and YACC, that's  what  you'll get.
-The output of LEX is a state machine implemented in C, plus a table  of actions corresponding to the input grammar given to LEX.
-The YACC output is  similar  ...  a canned table-driven parser,  plus  the  table corresponding to the language syntax.
+If you  write  a compiler front end using the popular Unix tools `lex` and `yacc`, that's  what  you'll get.
+The output of `lex` is a state machine implemented in C, plus a table  of actions corresponding to the input grammar given to `lex`.
+The `yacc` output is  similar…  a canned table-driven parser,  plus  the  table corresponding to the language syntax.

 That  is  not  the  only  choice,  though.
 In   our  previous